 A lot of other details, like the date, hinge upon where you decide to host your event.
 Therefore, site selection is a huge influencer in the success of your event, and will dictate the rest of your planning.
 Your space needs to be of the perfect size and in the perfect location.
-So, to get the most out of your venue, best to figure out the logistics of your bookings earlier on.
+So, to get the most out of your venue, it’s best to figure out the logistics of your bookings earlier on.

 1 – Allocate your budget wisely

-After speaking with a few event organizers, we’ve come to the realization that venue is where most of your budget will go and your largest expense right before food and transportation.
+After speaking with a few event organizers, we’ve come to the realization that venue is where most of your budget will go and is your largest expense right before food and transportation.
 So, before you even start thinking about potential venues, set budgetary constraints.
 That way, you can eliminate options whose cost don’t fall within your budget from the get-go.
-Be as meticulous as you can when building your budget since even the smallest of oversights can cause major setbacks.
+Be as meticulous as you can when building you budget since even the smallest of oversights can cause major setbacks.

 2 – Decide on your guest list